aidanmelen/terraform-aws-security-group-v2/README.md

 ### Security Group with basic rules

-Create a security group with HTTPS from `10.0.0.0/24` and `all-all` to the public internet rules.
+Create a security group with HTTPS from `10.0.0.0/24`, `all-all` from self, and `all-all` to the public internet rules.

 ```hcl
 module "security_group" {